keyboardio/schematics/design_changes.md

 - [ ] Users SHOULD be able to place the keyboard on top of a macbook's keyboard and use it.

-- [ ] All specifications and parts for the keyboard MUST be metric.
-Nothing should be specified in inches, feet, pounds, or ounces.
-The Kickstarter prototypes used a mix of metric and imperial screws.

 ## Interconnect mechanism